Pathology: Information for Patients

 Pathology is in the Edward Jenner building opposite the Hyde Lane pedestrian entrance.
 Patients dropping off samples may park outside of the building for a few minutes only.

-Blood Test services provided by GHFT Phlebotomy Service
+Blood Test services provided by GHNHSFT Phlebotomy Service

 From 1 July 2020, there will be changes to our phlebotomy services.